AdamGonda/adamgonda.com/_posts/2020-10-20-The-console-runner.md

 If you ever created a game before, you know that in every game, there is a game loop at the core, and its job is to keep updating the game until we exit.
-In this case, the `console-runner` will provide our game loop, beside its other responsibilities seen ⬇️
+In case of snake, the `console-runner` will provide our game loop.
+Here is a high level overview of our architecture.

 {% include post-image.html
   src='snake-overview.jpg'
   date=page.date
 %}

+As you can see we have two main parts, one is the `console-runner` where most ot the `I/O` happens, and an other is the game where we will implement our game logic, with a clear `API` between the two.

 It is a nice practice to separate the presentation from the business logic.
 This approach simplifies our application and sets clear boundaries.
 So when we implement the game, our only job will be to deal with the game specific issues.

+We will lay down the basis of our setup now but we won't get into the game part just jet, first I like you to familiarize yourself with the `console-runner`.

 # Setup